denis-stepanov/advent/README.md

 To make sure the database is perfectly in sync with the snapshot on the file system, pass `-s` parameter during import.
 This will overwrite all tracks that appear different and delete all those not having a matching file.
 Similarly in opposite direction: if you specify `-s` during export, the file system snapshot will be aligned to the database content.

+It is not uncommon to store the database of fingerprints under version control.
+The tool will auto-detect if it operates in a git repository and inform git about changes it does on the disk.
+Currently only `rename` operation is concerned: the renaming change will be staged and the `STAGED` marker printed.
+On `export` the new files will remain unstaged.
+If git operations are undesired, an option `-G` could be used to suppress them.

 Long operations (such as mass import or export) are signalled with a progress bar.

 Examples of use: